Home Equity Line Of Credit Payoff Calculator

 You can use the proceeds from your HELOC for anything.
 That’s a lot of financial freedom, so it’s useful to have some guidelines about how to spend the money.
 A few options, and whether they make sense:

-• Investing: Probably not.
+- Investing: Probably not.
 Tapping home equity at 3 percent to fatten up your retirement savings made sense.
-However, using a home equity line of credit at 7.5 percent today probably isn’t ideal.
+However, using a home equity line of credit a today’s rates (hovering around 8%) probably isn’t ideal.
+Additionally, proceed with caution when using a HELOC on an investment property.
+While you can access cash at a cheaper rate than other forms of borrowing, you could end up underwater if your property loses value.

-• Paying down student loans: Maybe.
+- Paying down student loans: Maybe.
 This one is a bit of a gray area.
-If you owe student loans from private lenders, it can make sense to pay those down by tapping home equity.
-In contrast to federal loans, private student loans carry higher rates and less flexibility.
+If you want to pay for your child’s college education, it can make sense to tap into your home equity.
+The same goes if you still carry student loans from private lenders: In contrast to federal loans, private student loans carry higher rates and less flexibility.
 Federal loans have lower rates and more safeguards around financial hardships, so there’s no hurry to pay them down.

 Factors that affect your HELOC payments